 Easter, what do we actually celebrate?

-Easter starts with Maundy Thursday, Good Friday, Holy Saturday, and Easter.
-These days they come back every year.
-On Monday we close the Easter weekend with Easter Monday.
-But what exactly are we celebrating?
+Easter starts with Maundy Thursday followed by Good Friday, Holy Saturday, and Easter Sunday.
+These days come back every year.
+Monday we close the Easter weekend.
+Easter can be quite a party.
+When the sun really breaks through Eastern might be the first skirts day of the year.
+Be surprised.
+But what exactly are we celebrating at Eastern?

 Easter in a nutshell